Grandmaster of Demonic Cultivation: Plot summary

 The overarching story is a romantic arc that deals with the development of the novel's central love story between Wei Wuxian and Lan Wangji.
 Focalized through Wei Wuxian's limited point of view, it tells of their carefree, flirtatious days as teens—with the irreverent, mischievous Wei Wuxian juxtaposed against the somber, stickler-for-rules Lan Wangji; of the tentative bond they developed as young adults navigating the contentious issue of Wei Wuxian's cultivation path and the conflicts and struggles they're confronted with; and of their reunion thirteen years later when their dynamic swiftly turns into an emotionally intense mixture of extreme dedication, and overwhelming mutual romantic and sexual desire.
 It is eventually revealed that Lan Wangji had been secretly yearning for Wei Wuxian the whole time they'd known each other, and that his love and devotion never faltered in all the years the latter had been dead.
-The Wangxian (忘羡) storyline tells of the deep, valid connection between two men who see past surface distractions to recognize the similarities in the way they live their lives, the values they uphold, their sense of purpose, strength, and self-worth, and of the rich potential for profound happiness that may result from such.
-As well, it notably displays the power of sexual chemistry and compatibility reinforced by romantic love, freely given and openly acknowledged between an unexpected couple.